Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Add add options to every section; change match outcome to match logistics and add match start
-- [ ] Move the info. icon next to Annotations because you keep accidentally scrolling over it (or just make it clickable instead)
 - [ ] Track reasons for reputation awards and deductions (date, note/flag, points)
+- [ ] Add new move options to every section
+- [ ] Make new directive for match start
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
 - [ ] See what happens when you try to add new submission name
 - [ ] Add interesting exchange or something like that